 Why is renewable energy important?

-Firms also use energy in virtually all of their activities, whether it is processing and manufacturing materials, transporting goods, heating and cooling premises, providing telecommunication services or powering computers.
+Businesses also use energy in virtually all of their activities, whether it is processing and manufacturing materials, transporting goods, heating and cooling premises, providing telecommunication services or powering computers.

 What are the benefits of using renewable energy?

 One of the greatest benefits of renewable energy is its potential to provide affordable and clean sources of electricity.
-Additionally, there are reduced costs through resource savings, increased revenue through eco-efficiencies, and reduced risks and finance costs.
+Additionally, savings increase through resource savings, increased revenue through eco-efficiencies, and reduced risks and finance costs.

-- Renewables are sustainable energy resources which means that they avoid the depletion of natural resources for future generations
+- Renewables are sustainable energy resources which means that they avoid the depletion of natural resources for future generations.

-- Renewables avoid and reduce nitrogen oxide emissions, sulfur oxide emissions as well as carbon dioxide emissions
+- Renewables avoid and reduce nitrogen oxide emissions, sulfur oxide emissions as well as carbon dioxide emissions.

-- Improves air quality and visibility due to decreased burning of fossil fuels which avoids compliance costs
+- Improves air quality and visibility due to decreased burning of fossil fuels which avoids compliance costs.